kushalava/MavenBuild/README.md

 Use below command to run the container

-docker run -d -p 8080:8080 --name dockercontainer mavenbuild
+docker run -d -p 8080:8080 --name dockercontainer mavenbuild. use beyond trust to resolve merge issues.